Accommodation | Study Abroad – UK

 Useful student housing advice can also be found throughSave the Student, which provides practical budgeting and accommodation information for students in the UK.

-A tenancy agreement is a legal contract between the tenant and landlord.
+A tenancy agreement is a legal contract that outlines the rights and responsibilities of both the tenant and the landlord.

 A tenancy agreement may include information about: